 The abundance of common natural enemy taxa differed by cropping system before cover crops were terminated and after corn had emerged, but these differences did not persist throughout the season.
 Predator populations and biological control were not enhanced by cover crop mixtures, no-till, or by interseeding.
 These tactics may still hold other benefits for producers in weed management or soil health, but do not appear to provide the additional benefit of increasing biological control.

 Education & Outreach Activities and Participation Summary

-I presented a description of research I was conducting at the Penn State Research Farm, including my SARE research, to a medium-sized audience (40) of extension educators working in field and forage crops at Penn State and also to a group of visiting farmers and agricultural educators from South America (15 people).
-Most information was presented orally but I used the following poster as a backdrop for my presentation: 27June2017-Extension-Poster
+I presented a description of research I was conducting at the Penn State Research Farm, including my SARE research, to a medium-sized audience (40) of extension educators working in field and forage crops at Penn State, to a group of visiting farmers and agricultural educators from South America (15 people), and a group of farmers from Kazakstan (10 people).
+Most information was presented orally but I used the following poster as a backdrop for in-field presentations: ExtensionPoster_27June2017

 I gave a tour of our research site and a description of my research to a visiting farmer and his grandson from Massachusetts.